Xeus-Territory/obsidian_world/content/Tech Second Brain/Projects/DevSecOps & System/Researching/Setup PostgreSQL with Ansible.md

   - usage
   - postgresql
 ---
+>[!summary]
-*This progress will setup the postgresql, configure for postgresql for remote access on docker image*
+>This progress will setup the `postgresql`, configure for `postgresql` for remote access on docker image

-For running to set up postgresql in VM.
-Go for it with commands **Notice:**
+For running to set up `postgresql` in VM.
+Go for it with commands

+**Notice:**

-- Upgrading your specify hosts from `hosts` file and verify ssh-key with your ssh-agent
+- Upgrading your specify hosts from `hosts` file and verify `ssh-key` with your `ssh-agent`

 ```bash
 #!/bin/bash